bking2415/portfolio/README.md

 List and links and curent and previous Data Science Projects

-## Current Research
+## Research

-Brief description of my current research and paper description
+Brief overview of my recent research

 ## Side Coding Projects